Eastern Region Viewing Area

 District: Middlebury Ranger District

 Description: Leicester Hollow, near Forest Dale, Vermont, is a narrow, steep-sided, forested valley, with an unusually rich flora due, in part, to the underlying Forestdale Marble bedrock.
-A wide trail on gentle terrain follows along Leicester Hollow Brook at the bottom of the valley, and leads the hiker north to Silver Lake, which is an excellent spot for a picnic or a swim.
+The southern end of the trail traverses the west side of the hollow, eventually leading down to a wide trail on gentle terrain at the bottom of the valley that follows Leicester Hollow Brook north to Silver Lake, an excellent spot to picnic or swim.
 This trail also intersects with the Chandler Ridge Trail to the west, which is more or less parallel to it, though higher in elevation.
 The

 Chandler Ridge Trail offers the hiker a good opportunity to walk through a dry oak woodland, a community that is rare in Vermont.